Toldot. Does Birth-Order Matter?

 In this read, the firstborn serves as the family priest.
 It is this role that Yaakov seeks to wrest from Esav.

-RAMBAN sees the firstborn as the status of family patriarch:
+RAMBAN sees the birthright as the status of family patriarch:

 The firstborn was to assume the father’s position as head of the family, with the requisite honour of his younger brothers.
 This is why he said to Isaac, ‘I am Esav your firstborn’, as if to say that he [- Jacob -] was the firstborn, fitting to be blessed.”